 On Oahu’s North Shore

 After its first successful writers retreat in April 2013, Camp Mokule‘ia will host another gathering of artists interested in exploring the notion of place in their work.
-Directed by Constance Hale, the 2014 will include top writers from the islands and the mainland, as well as Hawaiian musicians and cultural icons.
+Directed by Constance Hale, the 2014 will include top writers and editors from the islands and the mainland, as well as Hawaiian musicians and cultural icons.
 Writers of fiction, nonfiction, poetry, essays, and memoir to are invited to spend five amazing days and nights on O‘ahu’s North Shore.

-Information and updates posted here.
+Information, updates, and registration are posted here.

 May 15 – 18, 2014